Crash blocks State Highway 3 near Whanganui

-Two people have been injured in a car crash on State Highway 3, near Whanganui.
+Two people have been seriously injured in a car crash on State Highway 3, near Whanganui.

 A police spokesperson said they received a report of a single-vehicle collision on the highway at Kaitoke at 12.31pm on Thursday.